ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Determinations.markdown

 ---
 title: How To Create and Edit Identifications
-author: unknown, Genna Anderegg, Teresa J. Mayfield-Meyer
-date: 2023-11-03
 layout: default_toc
+authors: unknown, Genna Anderegg, Teresa J. Mayfield-Meyer
+date_updated: 2023-11-03
 ---
 # How To Create, Edit, and Delete Identifications